University Coaching and Academic Mentoring (UCAM)

 UCAM is a comprehensive, fee-for-services support program for students experiencing academic challenges.
 We know that, for a variety of reasons, some students need a coach to help them reach their academic best.
-Designed for students with executive function challenges, ADD, and other learning disabilities, UCAM promotes self-advocacy, autonomy, and academic achievement.
-Our coaches work with individual students in weekly coaching sessions and are focused completely on students learning to reach their academic goals.
+Designed for students with executive function challenges, ADHD, ASD, GAD, and other learning differences and/or diagnoses, UCAM promotes self-advocacy, autonomy, and academic achievement.
+Our coaches work with students in weekly individualized coaching sessions.

-The mission of UCAM is provide supportive and challenging coaching and mentoring for students with a wide variety of learning differences.
+The mission of UCAM is to provide supportive and challenging coaching and mentoring for students with a wide variety of learning differences.
 Focused specifically on the individual student and the student's own goals, UCAM staff help the student develop academic skills, self-efficacy, and an understanding of the unwritten curriculum on their journey to become resilient, self-directed learners.
 UCAM encourages students to fully integrate into campus life, recognizing that mental and physical health and social connections are integral to their success in college.

 Who benefits from UCAM?All students can benefit from UCAM.
 Students who have experienced challenges with planning, follow-through, breaking big projects into manageable tasks, determining what's important to study and how to do it often choose to participate.
-Students can join UCAM whether or not you have a documented learning disability.
+Students can join UCAM whether or not they have a documented learning disability.

 How does UCAM work?

-UCAM is a year-long service that provides a pre-fall orientation, weekly coaching sessions, a professional writing tutor, skill developmental classes, a community study space, and social opportunities.
-Students report that having their coach to check in with each week makes an enormous difference in both their success and their ability to handle stress.
+UCAM is a year-long service that provides a fall new student orientation, a parent orientation, weekly coaching sessions, a professional writing tutor, skill developmental classes, a community study space, and social opportunities.
+Students report that having their coach to check in with each week makes an enormous difference in their success and ability to handle stress.

-UCAM provides weekly, one-on-one coaching sessions, plus follow up support as needed.
-It is available to all SOU students and is financial aid eligible.
+UCAM provides weekly, one-on-one coaching sessions, plus follow-up support as needed.
+UCAM is available to all SOU students and is financial aid eligible.
 Cost ranges from is $1,595-$3,100/term, depending on coaching hours.

 - New student orientation